Wednesday, 5 February 2025

 Apple updates AirTags with child safety warnings on packaging and app instructions, aligning with Reese’s Law to prevent battery ingestion.

-Apple has introduced new child warning labels on its AirTags and packaging to comply with a US law protecting children from the risks of ingesting button or coin-cell batteries.
+Apple has introduced new child safety warning labels on its AirTags and packaging to comply with a US law protecting children from the risks of ingesting button or coin-cell batteries.
 The US Consumer Product Safety Commission (CPSC) confirmed these changes in a press release.

 Compliance with “Reese’s Law”